awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

   If your development computer meets these requirements, you can set it up as your Greengrass core device in this tutorial\.
 + [Python](https://www.python.org/downloads/) 3\.5 or later installed for all users on the device and added to the `PATH` environment variable\.
 On Windows, you must also have the Python Launcher for Windows installed for all users\.
-**Important**
+**Important**  <a name="windows-core-device-python-installation"></a>
-On Windows, Python doesn't install for all users by default\.
+In Windows, Python doesn't install for all users by default\.
 When you install Python, you must customize the installation to configure it for the AWS IoT Greengrass Core software to run Python scripts\.
 For example, if you use the graphical Python installer, do the following:
 Select **Install launcher for all users \(recommended\)**\.
 Choose **Customize installation**\.
 Choose **Next**\.